Mediacom99/zx/README.md

 (q to quit, jk for up/down, enter to select and print to stdout)

 ## Supported shells
-- [ ] bash
+- [ ] bash/zsh
-    - [ ] history is read from bash history file and refreshed using `history` command.
+    - [x] history is read from history file and selected command is appended to buffer
-            (or maybe directly from history output)
-            Another option is to use libreadline.
-- [ ] zsh
+    - [ ] add generation of bash/zsh scripts
 - [ ] fish

 ## Simple features and next steps
+- [ ] add help menu with keybinds
 - [x] display file entries in scrollable list with duplicate count
 - [x] history navigation with j/k
 - [ ] use indices of start/end command instead of copying command
-- [ ] execute selected command automatically on zsh
+- [x] execute selected command automatically on zsh
-- [ ] run zhist with keybind on zsh for even faster flow (it's all about that)
+- [x] run zhist with keybind on zsh for even faster flow (it's all about that)
 - [ ] modify command and single argument before running
 - [ ] searching/filtering
 - [ ] add some configuration options